trozler/myFourierEpicycles/README.md

 This is the code for a website I'm creating https://www.myfourierepicycles.com/.

 My motivation for this website is to try and fill a gap left by other work (mentioned at the end), and allow users to upload and draw their own fourier epicycles.
-The current implemenation is far from perfect, but I think its a good start.
+The current implementation is far from perfect, but I think it's a good start.

 The site has the following functionality: